Music Subject Leader - Mrs A. Lowe

 Our Music Curriculum Intent

-At Girnhill Infant School we make music an enjoyable learning experience.
-We encourage children to participate in a variety of musical experiences through which we aim to build up the confidence of all children.
-Our teaching focuses on developing the children's ability to understand rhythm and follow a beat.
-Through singing songs, children learn about the structure and organisation of music.
-We teach them to listen and to appreciate different forms of music.
-Children develop descriptive skills in music lessons when learning about how music can represent different feelings and emotions.
-We also encourage children to discuss music in technical terms e.g. volume and pitch.
+At Girnhill Infant School it is our intent that we make music an enjoyable, rich and stimulating learning experience.
+We enable children to particate in a variety of musical experiences through which we aim to build a range of skills and understanding in musicality.
+We intend to nuture and develop children's confidence to express themselves through music and respond to a range of music.
+Through singing songs and performing children learn about the structure and organisation of music and we teach them to listen and to appreciate different genres.
+Children also develop descriptive language skills in music lessons when learning about how music can represent different feelings, emotions and narratives.
+We teach technical vocabulary such as volume, pitch, beat and rhythm and encourage children to discuss music using these terms.

 - Understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.